North Carolina’s Implied Consent Laws: Refusing a DWI Blood or Breath Test

 Although criminal penalties aren't imposed for chemical test refusals, the fact that a driver refused testing is generally admissible in criminal court to prove a DWI.
 So, the State may still be able to prove its case even without the results of a chemical test indicating the driver's blood alcohol content.

-Getting Legal Help
+Getting Legal Help for a DWI in North Carolina

 The consequences of DWI are serious.
-If you've been arrested or charged for DWI, you should talk to an experienced DWI attorney right away.
+If you've been arrested for or charged with a DWI, you should talk to an experienced DWI attorney right away.
 A DWI attorney in your area can help you understand how the law applies to the facts of your case and advise you on what to do next.
 Depending on the circumstances of your case, an attorney might be able to negotiate a plea bargain for a lesser charge, such as "reckless driving."

 FACING A DUI?